 Attend Training Workshops

 ETS provides training in video and audio editing and production.
-View the Training Calendar and attend either an iMovie (Mac) or Audacity (PC and Mac) training to help you get started developing and streaming your multimedia content.
+Attend either an iMovie (Mac) or Audacity (PC and Mac) training to help you get started developing and streaming your multimedia content.

 Permission to record